fuzhanrahmanian/MISCHBARES/README.rst

 If you use this software in your research, please cite the following paper:

-For more detailed information, please visit the documentation page: https://fuzhanrahmanian.github.io/MISCHBARES/
+For more detailed information, please visit the `documentation page <https://fuzhanrahmanian.github.io/MISCHBARES>`_